martinvonz/jj/docs/filesets.md

 ```

 Many `jj` commands accept fileset expressions as positional arguments.
 File
-names passed to these commands must be quoted if they contain whitespace or meta
+names passed to these commands [must be quoted][string-literals] if they contain
-characters.
-However, as a special case, quotes can be omitted if the expression
+whitespace or meta characters.
+However, as a special case, quotes can be omitted
-has no operators nor function calls.
+if the expression has no operators nor function calls.
 For example:

 * `jj diff 'Foo Bar'` (shell quotes are required, but inner quotes are optional)
 * `jj diff '~"Foo Bar"'` (both shell and inner quotes are required)
 * `jj diff '"Foo(1)"'` (both shell and inner quotes are required)

+[string-literals]: templates.md#string-literals

 ## File patterns